 It’s very much worth it – personality tests have the best lead generation opt-in and social share rates of all 15 of our Riddle content types.

-We’ve found these are great resources to help you learn more about the psychology behind the OCEAN and ‘Big five’ personality tests:
+We’ve found these are great resources to help you learn more about the psychology behind the ‘Big Five OCEAN’ personality tests: